SDGforskning/sdg-strings/SDG14_query_action_WoS.md

     )
     NEAR/15
-      ("manag*" OR "plan" OR "planning" OR "governance" OR "restor*" OR "stock recovery"
+      ("manag*" OR "plan" OR "planning" OR "governance" OR "restor*" OR "stock recovery" OR "rehabilita*" OR "sustainab*"
-      OR "sustainab*"
       OR "EBFM" OR "ecosystem approach*"
       OR "maximum sustainable yield*" OR "MSY"